CloudBurn Rules

 • Cluster status is available

-• Cluster has been running for more than 180 days
+• Cluster has been running for 180 or more days

 • The cluster's node count exceeds the remaining reserved node inventory for its region:nodeType combination